A Personalized Dialogue Generator with Implicit User Persona Detection: Introduction

 \section{Introduction}

-Personalized dialogue modeling is an attractive research topic in deep learning.
-Studies explored the possibility of incorporating personal facts into the end-to-end generative framework.
+Personalized dialogue modeling is an attractive research topic in deep learning, where studies have explored the possibility of incorporating personal facts into the end-to-end generative framework.
 The established practice of assigning agents a predefined character improves the engagingness and consistency of open-domain dialogue.
-However, such models don't have the ability to generate distinguishable responses while interacting with different users, as they don't take into consideration who the other party is.
-As \cite{shum2018eliza} pointed out that a good chit-chat bot not only generates interesting responses but also resonates with interlocutors.
-Therefore, how to make the dialogue agent effectively mines the user’s persona for generating customized responses is very important.
+However, such models cannot generate distinguishable responses while interacting with different users because they do not take into consideration who the other party is.
+As \citet{shum2018eliza} pointed out, a good chit-chat bot not only generates interesting responses but also resonates with interlocutors.
+However, there has been little research conducted into how to make the agent effectively mine a user's persona to generate customized responses.